What's next for the 2018 QBs: How Darnold, Mayfield, Allen could take off

 The only member of this QB class to reach the playoffs as a rookie, Jackson took over for an injured Joe Flacco in Week 11 and went 6-1 to close out the regular season for a division-champion Baltimore team.

-Now, the Ravens averaged 45 rush attempts per game from Weeks 11 through 17 -- 10 more than any other team over that span -- and led the league with a stunning 229.6 rush yards per game.
-Jackson was the seventh-leading rusher in the league -- not just among quarterbacks, among all players -- during those seven weeks and averaged 17 rush attempts and just 27 dropbacks per game.
+Now, the Ravens averaged 45 rushing attempts per game from Weeks 11 through 17 -- 10 more than any other team over that span -- and led the league with a stunning 229.6 rushing yards per game.
+Jackson was the seventh-leading rusher in the league -- not just among quarterbacks, among all players -- during those seven weeks and averaged 17 rushing attempts and just 27 dropbacks per game.
 The way Baltimore designed offensive game plans late last season did little to quiet those who believe the team didn't trust Jackson to throw the ball.
-His 58.2 completion percentage didn't help, either.
+His 58.2 completion percentage didn't help either.

 This season's Ravens offense will be designed around Jackson's abilities but will absolutely ask him to throw the ball more.
 Which means he has work to do.